The weeks Photographer's Journal video is titled 'Remembering Clifford Park.'

-Ormie King, author, columnist and local historian, recalls the heyday of Clifford Park, commonly referred to as the "Y Field."
+Ormie King, author, columnist and local historian, recalls the Clifford Park of days gone by.

 As written in O'Hearn's Histories, in 1891 the Young Men’s Christian Association became concerned with the lack of playground and athletic facilities in the city.
 In June of 1891 a special committee was formed to correct this dearth.